 flyctl scale vm command.

-flyctl scale vm on its own with display the details of the application's current VM sizing.
+flyctl scale vm on its own will display the details of the application's current VM sizing.

 flyctl scale vm

 Size: micro-1x CPU Cores: 0.12 Memory: 128 MB Price (Month): $2.670000 Price (Second): $0.000001

 It shows the size name (micro-1x), number of CPU cores, memory (in GB and MB), estimated price per month (if an instance was kept running for a month) and price per second (if an instance was only brought up on demand).

 flyctl platform vm-sizes command will display the various sizes with cores and memory and current pricing: